 The above example is just a “minor” basement flood.
 The actual cost to repair a wet basement will vary on the volume of infiltrated water and the extent of damage to your property.
 A “small” flood could end up costing $10,000.
 Moreover, a major flood could cost anywhere from $30,000 to $60,000 to repair.
 A basement waterproofing job costs substantially less than a flooded basement AND will pay for itself within ten years.

 Solutions For Wet Crawl Spaces and Basements

-If your a homeowner and you have frequent basement floods, a drainage solution might be a good fit for you.
+If you are a homeowner and you have frequent basement floods, a drainage solution might be a good fit for you.
 You might also want to consider our affordable polyurethane injection solution for foundation cracks and tie rod holes.
-Here are some of the solutions from StayDry® that will make sure your basement stays dry after a heavy rain:
+Here are some of the solutions from StayDry® that will make sure your basement stays dry after heavy rain:

 - Submersible Sump Pumps from Richtech Industries — Simply put, these are the best sump pumps in the business.

 - The Pump Spy Sump Pump Monitoring System — Alerts you 24/7 when your basement starts to flood.

 - Polyurethane Injection to fill your foundation cracks and tie rod holes.

 We also do crawl space repair!
 Water in your crawl space can be a major problem.
 Standing water will start to pool in your crawl space about 12 to 24 hours after a rain storm.
 At the end of the day, adequate moisture barriers will help keep that water out.